msr-quarc/Liquid/README.md

 See the [Microsoft Research project page on LIQUi|>](http://research.microsoft.com/en-us/projects/liquid/) and the paper, [LIQUi|>: A Software Design Architecture and Domain-Specific Language for Quantum Computing](http://research.microsoft.com/pubs/209634/1402.4467.pdf).

+To stay up to date on what we're doing with LIQUi|>, please watch our repository and sign up for the LIQUi|> email list.
+To sign up, send an (email to the LISTSERV)[mailto:LISTSERV@lists.research.microsoft.com] with a one-line body reading "SUB Liquid *your name*".

 ### How To Cite LIQUi|>

 If you use LIQUi|> in your research, please cite it as follows: